shadow-light/sellingjesus.org/src/articles/should-preachers-be-paid.md

 > When Silas and Timothy came down from Macedonia, Paul devoted himself *fully* to the word, testifying to the Jews that Jesus is the Christ.
 (Acts 18:5)

 Evidently, Silas and Timothy brought Paul financial support so that he might labor fulltime in the proclamation of the gospel.
-The churches of Macedonia were Paul’s primary external source of funding (Phil.
-4:15), and elsewhere he confirms that they supplied his work in Corinth (2 Cor.
-11:9).
+The churches of Macedonia were Paul’s primary external source of funding (Phil 4:15), and elsewhere he confirms that they supplied his work in Corinth (2 Cor 11:9).

 Paul evidently preferred a focused ministry, and in his second letter to Timothy, he explains why this is ideal:

 > A soldier refrains from entangling himself in civilian affairs in order to please the one who enlisted him.
-(2 Tim.
-2:4)
+(2 Tim 2:4)

 The Lord supplies his laborers with what they need, and for many he provides enough for full-time work.
-To forbid vocational ministry is to forbid what God has ordained (1 Cor.
-9:14).
+To forbid vocational ministry is to forbid what God has ordained (1 Cor 9:14).

 ## Salaries